 Judy Martin is based in Australia.
 She has over 30 years of experience in various areas of Seniors living and Health including Indigenous health and Aged Care Management.
 Judy Martin has managed & established a number of Australian Government programs in the Health, Seniors Living, and Community services sector and held a position as Director of Nursing for a large Aged Care provider.
 She held a National (Australia) Training management role implementing initiatives like the « SAGE » study tour programs that she managed and lead for 14 years, with over 300 facilities and organisations visited across the globe.
 Judy Martin has held the role of Business Development Manager for one of Australia’s peak industry associations (Aged Care).
 She brought the biannual international Aged care conference (IAHSA GAN) to Australia.
 She currently serves as Vice Chair and founding board director of Commonwealth Association of Ageing (CommonAge).
 She has been a GAN Board member for 2 years and elected to the Global Ageing Network (GAN) Board as current Chair and Telstra Business Woman Awards Finalist have been recent highlights of Judy’ Martins career.

-Passionate about human longevity, Carlos André's interest in elderly care sparked in medical school.
+Former president of the Brazilian Society of Geriatrics and Gerontology and passionate about human longevity, Carlos André's, interest in elderly care sparked in medical school.
 After becoming a geriatrician he dedicated the last 15 years to elderly care and also is working to improve the health care system and facilities for ageing people.

 With a background in social work and management, Femada has been working in the field of elder care for the past 21 years.
 Having been involved in the direct provision of support services, she has a deep understanding of the needs, challenges and despair experienced by older people.
 She is currently the CEO of The Association For The Aged (TAFTA), a Durban based non profit organisation in South Africa.
 Tafta is one the largest non profit organisations in the country supporting more than 5500 older people through its basket of services.
 On the global platform, Femada is currently the vice chairperson of the Global Ageing Network and is a Board member of the Commonwealth Association for The Ageing (CommonAge).